 Black candidates win primaries for governor in 3 states

-Gillum, Stacey Abrams in Georgia and Ben Jealous in Maryland were all aided by strong turnout, especially among black voters.
+Gillum, Stacey Abrams in Georgia and Ben Jealous in Maryland were all aided in recent months by strong turnout, especially among black voters.

 Voters have elected just two black governors in U.S. history — in 2006 in Massachusetts and 1989 in Virginia.

-This story has been corrected to show that not all three nominees are considered longshots in November.
+This story has been corrected to show that Shropshire’s first name is Adrianne, not Adianne.